1 Day

 Ali Khodai

-Debbi Gardiner McCullough is a New Zealander who has reinvented herself three times across three continents and industries, most recently leaving academia after 19 years of service to train as an ICF-certified coach.
+New Zealander Debbi Gardiner (DG) McCullough has reinvented herself three times across three continents and industries, most recently leaving academia after 19 years of service to train as an ICF-certified coach.

 Her reporting and writing on social trends and struggles, women leadership, and sustainability has featured in the Economist, the Financial Times of London, Engineering News-Record, the Guardian, and NPR.
 She's interviewed Fortune 100 leaders, the Property Brothers, Hector Garcia, and the Dalai Lama.
-She also won a UN Foundation press fellowship for reporting on enterprising ways women save their money when banks won't permit them.
+It's these reporting skills she brings to her Maven communications workshops.

 Debbi has a Master’s degree in Journalism from the University of California at Berkeley, where she won the Bloomberg Prize for Excellence in Business Reporting two consecutive years.